Michelle Wolf: 2018 White House Correspondents' Dinner controversy

 Wolf questioned her critics from the media: "Why are you guys making this about Sarah's looks?
 I said she burns facts and uses the ash to create a *perfect* smoky eye.
 I complimented her eye makeup and her ingenuity of materials."
 In an interview with Terry Gross on NPR, Wolf said that the joke was not about Sanders' looks at all, it was about her lies, and there is not really a need to defend it in the first place.
-She said she did not attack any of the women's physical appearances, unlike some male politicians such as Mitch McConnell's neck or Chris Christie's weight, but "as a woman, I have access to hit women in a way that men might not be able to hit them with jokes."
+Although she made jokes mocking the physical appearance of various male politicians, such as Mitch McConnell's neck or Chris Christie's weight, Wolf said she had made a conscious effort to not write any jokes about the physical appearance of any women, and that "as a woman, I have access to hit women in a way that men might not be able to hit them with jokes.I don't mean physically hit.
+But you know, because I'm a woman, I can say things about women, because I know what it's like to be a woman".
 Talking about her performance, "I wouldn't change a single word that I said.
 I'm very happy with what I said, and I'm glad I stuck to my guns."

-Other journalists, including Jacob Soboroff of NBC News, Joan Walsh of CNN, Amanda Hess of The New York Times, and Wesley Lowery of The Washington Post, tweeted their support for Wolf and took the White House Correspondents' Association (WHCA) to task for the statement issued by its president, Margaret Talev.
+Other journalists, including Jacob Soboroff of NBC News, Joan Walsh of CNN, Amanda Hess of The New York Times, and Wesley Lowery of The Washington Post tweeted their support for Wolf and took the White House Correspondents' Association (WHCA) to task for the statement issued by its president, Margaret Talev.
 Talev wrote that the program "was meant to offer a unifying message about [the WHCA's] common commitment to a vigorous and free press while honoring civility, great reporting and scholarship winners, not to divide people," and that Wolf's "monologue was not in the spirit of that mission."
 James Poniewozik, writing for The New York Times, criticized the WHCA for disavowing Wolf, saying that she was "defending the mission of the White House press: sticking up for the truth.
 Michelle Wolf had the WHCA's back Saturday night, even if it didn't have hers the day after."
 The New Yorker's Masha Gessen was particularly impressed with Wolf's criticism of journalism, praising her for how she "exposed the obscenity of the fictions" of "The Age of Trump".